-In the President's budget for FY2013, the Office of Management and Budget selected "Fair Value Budgeting for Credit Programs" as a topic for in-depth analysis.
-OMB compared and contrasted the current cost to the government with fair value budgeting.
+government with fair value budgeting.
 In March 2012, CBO released an issue brief titled Fair-Value Accounting for Federal Credit Programs.
 CBO indicated its support for fair value accounting, but acknowledged that fair value accounting involves implementation issues.
 CBO stated that "the government already uses fair-value estimates in budgeting for a few types of programs or transactions, including commitments of resources for some International Monetary Fund lending facilities and the Troubled Asset Relief Program."
-82

-The weak economy and expansionary monetary policy caused low nominal Treasury interest rates from FY2009-FY2011.
-Consequently, the use of Treasury interest rates in the cost to the government measure resulted in aggregate costs of federal credit of negative \$19 billion for FY2009, negative \$20 billion for FY2010, and negative \$41 billion for FY2011.
+Recent weakness in the economy and expansionary monetary policy has resulted in historically low nominal Treasury interest rates from FY2009-FY2011.
+Consequently, the use of Treasury interest rates in the cost to the government measure resulted in aggregate costs of federal credit of negative \$19 billion for FY2009, negative \$20 billion for FY2010, and negative \$42 billion for FY2011.
 These negative costs reduced the sizes of the federal deficits.
 In contrast, the aggregate cost of federal credit averaged positive \$3.1 billion annually for FY1998-FY2008.
-Arguably, these negative aggregate costs of federal credit over the past three fiscal years have contributed to the debate about changing to fair value budgeting.
+Arguably, these negative aggregate costs of federal credit have contributed to the debate about changing to fair value budgeting.
+9